Fed up with the daily grind and looking to for something that is different to pass your time and in good company?

 There really is something for everyone.

-From April to October, we need your help to make our guests day special – from preparation of the boats for trip to helming and crewing the boats; from operating wheelchair friendly lifts to making teas and coffees during the cruises.
+From April to October, we need your help to make our guests’ day special – from preparation of the boats for the trip to helming and crewing the boats; from operating wheelchair friendly lifts to making teas and coffees during the cruises.

 In the close season, if you like getting your hands dirty scraping old paint and fiddling with oily bits, then you will enjoy the maintenance days and the banter that goes with it.

-We will even train you in the art of small boat handling in a canal – throwing ropes, tying up, steering, and we can offer training to RYA Inland Waterways Helmsman standard.
+We will even train you in the art of small boat handling in a canal – throwing ropes, tying up, steering, and we offer training as RYA Inland Waterways Crew and /or Helmsman

 What’s not to like?